-The Overview and Scrutiny Committees have the functions set out at Part 3 of this Constitution.
+The Overview and Scrutiny Committees have the functions set out inat Part 3 of this Constitution.

 6.3.
-Current Overview and Scrutiny Committees
+Membership of the Current Overview and Scrutiny Committees

 - 6.3.1.
-There shall be four Overview and Scrutiny bodies: - a) Overview and Scrutiny Board which shall comprise of 15 Councillors meeting approximately 10 times each year.
-Meetings shall take account of the calendar of meetings for the Cabinet, to enable the Board to make recommendations to the Cabinet; - b) Health and Adult Social Care Overview and Scrutiny Committee which shall comprise of 11 Councillors meeting approximately six times each year; - c) Children's Services Overview and Scrutiny Committee which shall comprise of 11 Councillors meeting approximately six times each year; and - d) Place Overview and Scrutiny Committee which shall comprise of 11 Councillors meeting approximately six times each year.
+There shall be threefour Overview and Scrutiny Committee bodies arrangements shall consist of: - a) Overview and Scrutiny Board which shall comprise of 15 Councillors meeting approximately 10 times each year. -Meetings shall take account of the calendar of meetings for the Cabinet, to enable the Board to make recommendations to the Cabinet;- - b) Health and Adult Social Care Overview and Scrutiny Committee which shall comprise of 11 Councillors meeting approximately six times each year; and. - Children's Services Overview and Scrutiny Committee which shall comprise of 11 Councillors meeting approximately six times each year; and - e)d) Place Overview and Scrutiny Committee which shall comprise of 11 Councillors meeting approximately six times each year.